Todd Murphy: 2023 Ashes

 In April 2023, Murphy was selected for the squad for the 2023 Ashes as the second spinner beyond Nathan Lyon.
 Following Lyon's return home with a calf injury, Murphy made his Ashes debut at Headingley, Leeds where he took 1/49 from 9.3 overs.
 Following this Murphy was dropped for the 4th Test which was Australia's first test in 10 years without a spinner.

 Recalled for the 5th Test, Murphy took 2/22 from 6 overs in the first innings and 4/110 from 22.5 overs in the second.He also scored vital runs; his 34 in the first innings was instrumental in giving Australia a slender first innings lead and he scored 18 in the second innings.

 2025

 In June 2025, Murphy signed a contract with Gloucestershire County Cricket Club to play in four matches in that year's County Championship.

+In December 2025, Murphy was recalled into the Test lineup to replace Nathan Lyon, who got injured during the 3rd Test in Adelaide, to play the Boxing Day Test at the MCG.
+Ultimately he didn't play in the match though, as stand-in captain Steve Smith decided to go with an all-pace attack instead.

 Playing style

+Todd Murphy bowling for Victoria during the Sheffield Shield first class cricket match between Victoria and New South Wales at Junction Oval in Melbourne on 17 October 2025.

 Murphy is a right-arm off spin bowler of brisk pace, delivering most of his deliveries in excess of 90 km/h.
 He bowls with a high, jaunty action that has been compared to that of former England spinner, Graeme Swann.
 He is a left-handed batsman who bats in the tail, usually at number nine or ten.

 Considered a top prospect in Australian cricket, a 2024 Fox Sports Australia article on best young players ranked Murphy as the best young player in Australian cricket.

 Murphy wears prescription glasses when batting, bowling and fielding, one of few Test cricketers to have done so.